 Here is a quick overview of what ingredients you will need.
 Follow the full recipe below for exact amounts and instructions.
 I recommend making the recipe as written for the best results.

-Butter: use softened unsalted butter (not melted butter) to make the dessert.
+- Butter: use softened unsalted butter (not melted butter) to make the dessert.
 Take it out of the fridge one to two hours before you start.

-Brown sugar: use golden brown or dark brown sugar.
+- Brown sugar: use golden brown or dark brown sugar.
 You can replace it with light brown muscovado sugar.

-Honey: your favorite brand will perfectly work for the recipe.
+- Honey: your favorite brand will work perfectly for the recipe.

-Almond flour: use any almond flour or almond meal to make the cake; they all will yield the same tasteful result.
+- Almond flour: use any almond flour or almond meal to make the cake; they all will yield the same tasteful result.
 My favorite one is Anthony's Almond Flour.

 Also, you can make ground almonds yourself.
 Just process natural raw almonds, for example, Marcona almonds, in a food processor.

-Vanilla extract: the best is Madagascar Bourbon Pure Vanilla Extract since it is the most full-flavored, among other vanilla extracts.
+- Vanilla extract: the best is Madagascar Bourbon Pure vanilla extract since it is the most full-flavored among other vanilla extracts.
+Use alcohol-free vanilla flavor instead or replace with ½ teaspoon almond extract if desired.

+- Ground star anise: use a store-bought ground star anise or make it yourself.
 Just grind the whole star anise (both seed and pod) in a spice grinder or mortar and pestle.
+Replace ground star anise with ground cinnamon if you prefer.

-Fresh figs: the seasonal ripe figs are the best.
+- Fresh figs: the seasonal ripe figs are the best.
 Use Black Mission figs or combine them with other varieties of figs.

-Red wine: use your favorite brand of red wine.
+- Red wine: use your favorite brand of red wine.

-Also, you can substitute plain Greek yogurt for sour cream while serving the dessert.
+- Greek yogurt: use plain Greek yogurt to accompany the dessert.
+You can substitute plain Greek yogurt for sour cream while serving the dessert.

-Eggs: use large eggs at room temperature to make the recipe.
+- Eggs: use large eggs at room temperature to make the recipe.

-Flour: the recipe calls for all-purpose flour.
+- Flour: the recipe calls for all-purpose flour.

 How to make fig and almond cake